Eddie-254/Phase-4-Project/README.md

 -------
 ## 5. Evaluation
-Our success metric is the Root Mean Squared Error.
+Our success metrics are; Root Mean Squared Error AIC and BIC.
 The ARMA model has the lowest AIC, BIC and RMSE hence we will use this model for forecasting.

 ## 6. Conclusions